14 January 2015

 Tried and tested safety procedures are there for a reason.
 If employers choose not to abide by the rules, if they choose not to heed warnings and fail to protect their workers then they must be seen to pay the price.

 Slater and Gordon offer a free consultation for people injured in work accidents through no fault of their own.
-Call us 24/7 on freephone 0800 916 9046 or contact us online and we will call you.
+Contact us here and we will be happy to help you.